 They also have a more expensive and better performing Master Series.
 Most would not call this line “entry-level” high-end though it’s still priced tens-of-thousands of dollars below the industry’s highest priced offerings.
 As with NAD’s lower-priced gear, the Master Series offers tremendous sound for the dollar.

-These guys offer wonderfully old-school, simple to use, great sounding stereo gear.
+Music Hall offers wonderfully old-school, simple to use, great sounding stereo gear.
 Look to them for integrated amplifiers, CD players, DACs, lots of turntables, phono preamps, cartridges, tonearms, headphones, a record cleaning machine, and turntable accessories.

 Integrated Stereo Amplifiers, Class A, Tube.
 Built to military grade specs.
-Lifetime Warranty. ⇒Call to schedule an audition in Parsippany, NJ or in your own home.
+Lifetime Warranty.
+Call to schedule an audition in Parsippany, NJ or in your own home.

 The mass market stereo brands that we sell include Yamaha, Onkyo, Marantz, Denon, and Sony ES–there’s some good stuff among this bunch, to be sure.
 These companies offer options priced below the lowest priced offerings above and they also tend to include more features.
 While many of these features may be of no interest, sometimes one of them makes that piece an ideal choice.
 Some of these manufacturers also offer high-end lines and we can get those for you too if that’s what suits you best.
 We can help you figure out your best option.